Larp-Thon/Larp-Thon/README.md

 - 👋 Hi, I’m Luis Ruge
 - 👀 I’m interested in web design, higly interested being an full-stack developer.
-- 🌱 I’m currently learning Python, Java, MongoDB, SQL Server, Astro and Tailwind.
+- 🌱 I’m currently learning Python, Java, HTML, CSS, TailWind, Next.Js, Git and Github.
 - 💞️ I’m looking to collaborate on projects that means something in the future, or entertainment. 🏈